 So, what can Kiki’s Delivery Service teach us about ourselves?

 As the story progresses, Kiki decides that flying is her best option at making a career as a witch.
 She begins delivering parcels to people and getting to know the residents of this seaside town.
-At first, flying may be a placeholder job for Kiki, but throughout the film we see that flying is actually a huge asset Kiki has that is unique in its own right.
-She is able to help the people in this town with it as well because they’ve never had anyone with that skill around them before.
-Maybe at first Kiki finds this mundane, but the more she does it, the more it grows on her as part of her identity, which is why losing the ease it first took her to fly, later on in the film, throws her off so badly (but more on this later).
+At first, flying may be a placeholder job for Kiki, but throughout the film we see that flying is actually a huge asset that the young witch has that is unique in its own right.
+She is able to help the people in this town because they’ve never had anyone with this skill helping them before (at least the current residents).
+Maybe at first Kiki finds this mundane, but the more she does it, the more it grows on her as part of her identity, which is why losing the ease to fly, later on in the film, throws her off so badly (but more on this later).

 By the end of the film, the skills Kiki ends up obtaining are far greater than she even realizes.
-Even as the audience, we may just focus on the fact that her witch skill ended up being flying.
+Even as the audience, we may focus on the fact that her witch skill ended up being flying.
 While this is obviously correct, it isn’t the whole answer.
 The skills Kiki actually ends up learning is self-confidence, learning what motivates her, and learning how to focus her passions into something she enjoys and something that makes her feel good (such as helping other people).
 In the case of the elderly woman Kiki helps deliver a herring pie for, she offers to help around the house while they wait for the pie to cook.
-And doesn’t give up when the old woman says they can’t make the pie in the first place.
+She also doesn’t give up when the old woman initially says they can’t make the pie because her oven is broken.

 Kiki has to go through the emotions we all do as we get older and realize life isn’t as black and white as we may have first thought.
-After Kiki helps the old woman bake a pie, the young granddaughter its for is ungrateful for it.
-The girl slanders her grandmother’s cooking and shuts the door in Kiki’s face before the young witch can process it.
-And then even running late for her party and flying in the soaking rain.
-After this, she isn’t putting herself out there and going to that party.
-So she just goes home and cries instead.
+After Kiki helps the old woman bake a pie, the young granddaughter it’s for is ungrateful and rude to Kiki.
+The girl slanders her grandmother’s cooking and shuts the door in Kiki’s face before the young witch can even process it.
+After going through this and sacrificing her own comfort and time, flying through the rain and running late for her party, Kiki isn’t up for putting herself out there anymore.
+So, instead of going to her friend Tombo’s party, she goes home and to bed instead.

-Whether we of adolescence or adulthood, we see ourselves in Kiki
+Whether in adolescence or adulthood, we see ourselves in Kiki

-Kiki then learns it’s okay to take care of herself and be taken care of.
-Shortly after this incident is the big stumbling block in the film: Kiki discovers she can’t understand Jiji anymore and she isn’t able to fly.
-She has no idea what to do and she’s terrified of losing her powers all together.
-She accidentally breaks her mother’s broom while trying to fly and then falls into a pit of despair when she thinks that if she can’t use her powers as a witch, she’s “lost everything,” as she says in the film.
+Over the course of the film, Kiki learns that it’s okay to take care of herself and be taken care of.
+Shortly after this incident in the rain, the big stumbling block in the film appears: Kiki discovers she can’t understand Jiji anymore and she isn’t able to fly.
+She has no idea what to do and she’s terrified of losing her powers altogether.
+She accidentally breaks her mother’s broom while trying to fly and then falls into a deeper pit of despair when she thinks that if she can’t use her powers as a witch, she’s “lost everything.”

-During this particular point in the film, we can see ourselves.
-Outside of the coming-of–age aspects of the film, whether we think of them in regards to our adolescence or adulthood, we can now see ourselves in Kiki.
-As she is faced with an enormous road block that may turn into a crossroads in her life.
+During this particular point in the film, we can see ourselves at different points of our lives.
+Whether we think of it in regards to our adolescence or adulthood, we can see ourselves in Kiki’s shoes, whether it’s having writer’s block, losing a comfortable path in life, or going through something that leads us to making important course-changing decisions in our lives, we see ourselves in Kiki.
+She is faced with an enormous road block that may turn into a crossroads in her life, something each one of us faces at one point or another.

 She experiences something that can be interpreted in different ways for different people.
-For writers and artists, Kiki’s struggle to get through this rut in magic can be seen in their own lives.
-Falling short of expectations or feeling like they’ve lost their skills.
-And the fearful possibility of their skills never coming back again.
-For athletes, Kiki’s magic can be substituted for their performance levels.
+For writers and artists, Kiki’s struggle to get through this rut in magic can be seen in their own lives, falling short of expectations or feeling like they’ve lost their skills (and the fearful possibility of their skills never coming back again).
+For athletes, Kiki’s magic can be substituted for performance levels.
 No matter who we are, Kiki losing herself, finding her motivation, and getting through this rut is all of us.
+What do we want to do with our lives?
+What gives us feelings of accomplishment and fulfillment?

 Kiki’s Delivery Service shows more than the whimsy of a coming-of-age witch

 Kiki going through this pivotal crisis in Kiki’s Delivery Service is why the film can show us more than the whimsy of a coming-of-age witch in a big town.
-This struggle Kiki goes through reflects what it feels like to work through anxiety in the midst of failure.
-What it’s like figuring out who we are and what gives us our motivation in our lives.
-Again, this could be in our own skills.
-It can also, however, be in just our general happiness.
-Or, in feeling like things are going well or not in our lives.
-Kiki figuring out how to essentially become a witch again, or how to get through the rut in her skill set, is one of the reasons this film is so powerful.
+This struggle Kiki goes through reflects what it feels like to work through anxiety in the midst of failure–what it’s like figuring out who we are and what gives us our motivation in our lives.
+This could also reflect our general unease when things aren’t going the way we’d hoped for or expected, and figuring out how to navigate that.
+Kiki figuring out how to essentially become a witch again, or how to get through the rut in her skillset, is one of the reasons this film is so powerful.

 At different times in our lives, we are all Kiki.
-We go through life figuring things out as we go, adapting as best we can, and then sometimes hit with no motivation or feeling like all hope is lost.
-The beauty though, is that she allows herself to step back, learn from her friend, and wonder what’s next.
-Soon enough, Kiki finds a reason to try–a reason to both try and succeed.
+We go through life figuring things out as we go, adapting as best we can, and then are sometimes hit with no motivation or feeling like all hope is lost.
+The beauty, though, is that she allows herself to step back, learn from her friends (particularly Ursula, her artist friend), and wonder what’s next.
+Soon enough, Kiki finds a reason to try again–and a motivation to succeed.
 When she sees her friend, Tombo, about to die as he hangs off a blimp in their city, Kiki knows she is the only one who can save him.

 The answer is to simply keep going

 Kiki saving Tombo can be seen in many ways as well.
-To us, this could be seen as the motivation it takes us to get through our writers’ block, for example.
-It could be the “okay, well, I have to just keep writing and eventually things will get back to normal”.
-Or, it could really be a life or death situation.
-This aspect of the film, we can interpret Kiki losing her powers and finding herself to be mental health struggles.
-Losing one’s sense of self and happiness and not knowing what to do to keep going.
+To us, this could be seen as the motivation it takes us to get through our talent or self fulfillment-related struggles, or our mental health struggles.
+It could be the “okay, well, I have to just keep writing and eventually things will get back to normal” or it could really be a life or death situation.
+We can interpret Kiki losing her powers and finding herself to be struggling with mental health issues and losing our sense of self and happiness and not knowing what to do to keep going.

-The answer is to simply keep going, and to save ourselves.
+The answer to this is often to simply keep going and keep trying (and obviously seeking medical and professional help when needed, in the case of mental health struggles).
 The “saving Tombo” in this interpretation depends on the person.
-It could be “I want to find meaning and happiness because __”.
-Or it could be the decision to make a necessary change that they know will make them happy.
-This interpretation is up to the individual, but what we can learn from Kiki’s story, is that she did it.
+It could be “I want to find meaning and happiness because __,” or it could be the decision to make a necessary change that you know will make you happy.
+This interpretation is up to the individual, but what we can learn from Kiki’s story is that she did it.
 She flew.
-She found her motivation–her life-or-death motivation, if interpreted this way–and she flew.
-Everyone was safe, and she got through her struggles.
+She found her motivation–her life-or-death motivation (if interpreted this way) and she flew.
+Everyone was safe, and she got through her struggles, and everyone made it out alive.

 Helping others and creating great change in the world